tlienart/Regressions.jl/README.md

 * **Minka**, [Algorithms for Maximum Likelihood Regression](https://tminka.github.io/papers/logreg/minka-logreg.pdf), 2003.
 For a review of numerical methods for the binary Logistic Regression.
 * **Beck** and **Teboulle**, [A Fast Iterative Shrinkage-Thresholding Algorithm for Linear Inverse Problems](https://tinyurl.com/beck-teboulle-fista), 2009.
 For the ISTA and FISTA algorithms.
 * **Raman** et al, [DS-MLR: Exploiting Double Separability for Scaling up DistributedMultinomial Logistic Regression](https://arxiv.org/pdf/1604.04706.pdf), 2018.
 For a discussion of multinomial regression.
+* **Mastronardi**, [Fast Robust Regression Algorithms for Problems with Toeplitz Structure](https://pdfs.semanticscholar.org/5d54/df9fc59b26027ede8599af850cd46cdf2255.pdf), 2007.
+For a discussion on algorithms for robust regression.
+* **Owen**, [A Robust Hybrid of Lasso and Ridge Regression](https://statweb.stanford.edu/~owen/reports/hhu.pdf), 2006.
+For a discussion of Huber regression and other related topics.

 ## Dev notes